fredx100/svgHeatmap/README.md

 ## Known Limitations

-At the time of writing this, the project has only been successfully tested on the Firefox web browser (v54.0.1).
-Edge is known not to work and chrome/opera/any other you can think of is untested.
+At the time of writing this, the project has been successfully tested on the Firefox (v57) and Chrome (v62) web browsers.
+Edge is known not to work (saving the resultant heatmap fails).
+Other browsers are untested.